 Old sun damage including some early skin cancers in the area of the festoon are removed by laser skin resurfacing and when the skin grows back, it is built by brand new cells that were never exposed to the sun before.
 This skin is new and healthy.

-Bottom line: The only way to effectively eliminate festoons is with Dr. Scheiner’s deep skin resurfacing technique.
+Bottom line: The only way to effectively eliminate festoons is with Dr. Scheiner’s deep skin resurfacing procedure.

 Patient before and afters: